smturner/SQL_employee_manager/README.md

 rename the database when you get her code

-5. Create a main index.js file
-    -Import inquirer, console.table, db connection
-    -Create a function to start the inquirer prompts and display the main menu -Use conditionals to run appropriate function based on the user's choice in the main menu

 6. Create functions to handle each of the following (use SQL queries to accomplish this):
 Done----> view all departments (department name and id)